Would you like to travel Europe cheap?

 Because of its exceptional beauty and the fact this area is home to many endangered plant species, Rudawy Janowickie belongs to Rudawski Ecological Park.

-The most popular attraction in Rudawy Janowickie is colourful lakes.
+The most popular attraction in Rudawy Janowickie is the colourful lakes.
 You can check their location here.
-Those are 4 excavation lakes created in XVIII century, each one of a different colour: yellow, purple, blue and black.
+Those are 4 excavation lakes created in the XVIII century, each one of a different colour: yellow, purple, blue and black.
 Such unique water colouring is caused by the chemical composition of the excavation pits.
 Perfect place for a family trip!

 Other places worth seeing in the region are:

-- Skalnik - the highest mountain in Rudawy Janowickie.
+• Skalnik - the highest mountain in Rudawy Janowickie.
 The trail is nice and easy, and definitely worth the effort.
-The panorama from Skalnik mountain is amazing!
+The panorama from Skalnik Mountain is amazing!

-- Bolczow castle - ruins of XIV century fortress.
+• Bolczow castle - ruins of XIV century fortress.
 Located in Janowice Wielkie village.
 There's a nice forest path leading to the castle.
 It's even allowed to set a campfire there.

-- Miedzianka brewery - small craft brewery located in Janowice Wielkie.
+• Miedzianka brewery - small craft brewery located in Janowice Wielkie.
 Visitors get familiar with traditional methods of brewing beer, and can also try seasonal food at brewery's restaurant.

-If you'd like to stay in Wroclaw, you can find available hotels here:
+You can find available hotels here:

-If you prefer to stay in a mountain resort close to Rudawy Janowickie (just half an hour drive), you might want to choose Karpacz.
-It's a mountain resort located in Karkonosze at the foot of Sniezka mountain.
+It's a scenic mountain resort located in Karkonosze at the foot of Śniezka mountain.
 If you like mountains and appreciate a great landscape, then Karpacz might be one of the best places to visit in Poland for you.

 11. Bory Tucholskie